Yugenero/Nexus/README.md

 **Back-end**: Express.js/Node.js/MongoDB
 **Libraries**: MUI/Anime.js

-Deployed with Heroku at the following link:
+Deployed and hosted with Heroku at the following link:
 [nexus-blog-x](https://nexus-blog-x-b20ff15640c7.herokuapp.com/)

+---

 To run the project locally in the terminal, in the project directory run